mjwhitta/zoom/README.md

 ## What is [grep](http://en.wikipedia.org/wiki/Grep)?

 If you don't know what grep is, this probably isn't the tool for you.
-You should learn how to properly use grep before using a tool such as zoom which attempts to streamline the process for you.
+You should learn how to properly use grep before using a tool such as Zoom which attempts to streamline the process for you.

 ## TODO